gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 # A Problem of Content

-Our site has a lot of content that needs to be maintained by non-developers.
-Its ~300 articles need to be created and edited by my co-workers.
+Our site has a lot of content (~300 articles) that needs to be maintained by non-developers, my co-workers.
 This meant we needed an approachable interface for copy and content editing.
 I wanted to make it as convenient as logging into Wordpress and publishing from there, without the Wordpress.
 So the publishing experience couldn’t rely on creating a file and committing changes to a git repo.

 >Sidebar: There is [Gatsby-Source-Wordpress](https://www.gatsbyjs.org/packages/gatsby-source-wordpress/) plugin that pulls in content via a Wordpress API.
 However, to me, this was not appealing because I was trying to avoid hosting a traditional CMS entirely.